kirankunigiri/SVUploader/README.md

 ### Initializers

 There are several different initializers for different needs.
+Not all properties can be set using an initializer, so be sure to check them above and change any if needed after initializing a view.
 Use the last one if you want to change variables that can only be set with the initializer.

 `init(frame: CGRect)` - The standard initalizer.
 It sets everything up but you can still change some properties later.

 `init(lineColor: UIColor, lineWidth: CGFloat)` - The most commonly used one.
 You can customize the most important part of the loader - the circular loader.

-`init(lineColor: UIColor, lineWidth: CGFloat, overlayOpacity: CGFloat, mainFont: UIFont)` - Get real fancy.
-You can customize all of the UI properties to your own needs.
+`init(lineColor: UIColor, lineWidth: CGFloat, borderColor: UIColor, borderWidth: CGFloat` - A little fancier.
+You can now add in a border as well.

 `init(useBlur: Bool, useShadow: Bool, useSmoothAnimation: Bool)` - The initializer only variables can be set here.
 To keep it short, I've only included those, but you can still change the rest of the properties later.